brotSchimmelt/websec/README.md

 On **normal** difficulty the databases are initialized with one table (users) that stores username, password, email, whish list and user status for every entry.
 The database is filled with a set of fake users and an entry for the corresponding student.
 The password that is displayed for the student is a random string.

-On **hard** difficulty the above mentioned table is extended by a second one (premium_users) in which the premium user status is stored for every fake user and the student.
+On **hard** difficulty the database is extended by a second table (premium_users) in which the premium user status is stored for every fake user and the student.

 The databases are created during the registration process with the ```create_sqli_db``` function in **src/websec_functions.php**.